 Welcome to UW Oshkosh

-Become part of the University of Wisconsin Oshkosh, a place where excellence and opportunity meet and where respected faculty and staff continue to support the institution’s 140-year tradition of leadership and innovation.
+Become part of the University of Wisconsin Oshkosh, a place where excellence and opportunity meet and where respected faculty and staff continue to support the institution’s 150-year tradition of leadership and innovation.
+Since our inception in 1871 as the Oshkosh Normal School for teacher training, our dedication to quality and innovative higher education has been a hallmark of our success as a premier comprehensive institution.
+Over the decades, our name has changed several times and our educational focus has expanded to meet the needs of students in our region and beyond.
 As the third-largest university in the UW System with just under 14,000 students, UW Oshkosh offers comprehensive and competitive opportunities to attract highly-talented individuals who are committed to the University’s mission and core values.

 Need help?
 Please email the human resource department at email@example.com or contact us by phone at (920) 424-1166.